 Use mistakes and experiences to better yourself.
-They’re great opportunities to build your co-teaching relationship and receive feedback that you really, truly can use to become an even better teacher.
-We allow our students to make mistakes and learn from them . . . shouldn’t we allow the same from ourselves?
-Many teacher evaluation programs and mentor programs encourage teachers to visit one another’s classrooms to learn and grow.
-It’s valuable.
+They’re great opportunities to build your co-teaching relationship and receive feedback that you can use to become an even better teacher.
+We allow our students to make mistakes and learn from them.
+We should extend the same grace to ourselves.
+There is value in watching and learning from other teachers.

 We often hear co-teaching compared with marriage.
 They’re similar in many ways (I know, different in many ways also – you probably didn’t choose your co-teacher like you did your life partner!).
-Building the relationship will take a bit of time, but you can build a positive relationship and feelings of collaboration.
+Building the relationship will take time, but you can create a positive relationship and feelings of collaboration.

 Know that there may be some days that you just don’t feel like you click, but typically the more you work together, the fewer those days are likely to be.

 Keep an open mind!
 If you need time to think about ideas and comments, just say so.
 If you need clarification, just ask.
 Teachers are natural-born helpers.

 Use these opportunities to better yourself.
-You already know your strengths and, if you’re like me, are well aware of your weaknesses (I am painfully aware!)
-Your co-teacher WILL have suggestions and ideas for your teaching “toolbox” that you’ll benefit from – if you’re open to new ideas and suggestions.
+You already know your strengths and, if you’re like me, you’re well aware of your weaknesses.
+Your co-teacher can help with suggestions and ideas for your teaching “toolbox.”
+You’ll benefit and grow.

 If you’re co-teaching with someone who doesn’t offer ideas or suggestions, feel free to ask.
-That’s part of keeping the communication and dialogue open – COMMUNICATE!
-“What do you think we could use work on?” or “What areas do we need to focus on for improvement?” or simply, “How do you think things are going?”
+That’s part of keeping the communication and dialogue open.

 Use the pronoun WE instead of me or you.
-Establish the idea that the two of you are a team, that together you can overcome obstacles, and that you’re stronger together.
+Establish the idea that the two of you are a team, that you can overcome obstacles, and that you’re stronger together.

 How is this done?